 S.I.S. offers the very best in Roofing, Soffit, Fascia, and Eavestrough solutions for your home.

 Roofing in Calgary and Area

 S.I.S. offers a full selection of Asphalt Shingles for replacement of your old and deteriorated roof.
 We use both GAF and IKO brand shingles for our roof replacements.
-Shingle colour can be coordinated with the existing exterior of your home or can be colour coordinated with the installation of new siding and trims.
-For more details on replacing your roof you can either call us to set up an appointment with one of our Renovation Consultants to visit your home with samples, or you can come and visit our large showroom where we can show you the product and all existing colours available as well as colour coordinated siding, windows and doors.
+Shingle color can be coordinated with the existing exterior of your home or can be color coordinated with the installation of new siding and trims.
+For more details on replacing your roof you can either call us to set up an appointment with one of our Renovation Consultants to visit your home with samples, or you can come and visit our large showroom where we can show you the product and all existing colors available as well as color coordinated siding, windows and doors.